Turn your Dream Admit into Reality

 Want help with your study abroad journey?

-Best MFin Schools in Australia
+Best MFin Schools in Australia: Top Universities for Master of Finance

 What to Look for in a Good MFin Program

-Comparison Table: Top MFin Programs in Australia
+Top MFin Business Schools in Australia (2025)

 Business SchoolTuition (AUD)DurationAvg.
 Salary After GradNotable Features

-University of Melbourne (Melbourne Business School)$60,00018–24 months$90,000+Ranked globally, strong employer links
+University of Melbourne (Melbourne Business School)$60,00018–24 months$90,000+Global FT/QS rankings, deep employer ties

-University of Sydney$51,0001.5–2 years$85,000Focus on global finance and innovation
+University of Sydney$51,0001.5–2 years$85,000Emphasis on innovation, international finance

-University of Queensland (UQ)$45,0002 years$75,000Strong in analytics and fintech
+University of Queensland (UQ)$45,0002 years$75,000Focus on analytics and fintech innovation

-Macquarie University$44,0001–2 years$75,000Great for financial risk and economics
+Macquarie University$44,0001–2 years$75,000Specialized in risk, investment, and economics

 Want help with your study abroad journey?